Home

 Close observation is crucially important in this style of drawing.
 Sit and look at your subject.
 Find those facial characteristics about your subject that make him or her unique.
 Then make a series of preliminary drawings in which you experiment exaggerating the subject’s features, and decide which drawings don’t work and which drawings work.

-How to draw caricatures -1
+Learn to draw caricatures - Richard NIxon

-Writer, Comedian How to draw caricatures 1b
+How to draw caricatures - 1

 This entire piece is done with ink cross-hatching.
 Cross-hatching implies shading, but it is a series of intricate ink lines.
 In other words, there is absolutely no "smudging" in any of the shaded areas.